 In 2003, Deep Purple released "Bananas", their first studio album in five years and began touring in support of the LP.
 Sales did not live up to expectations however, and EMI opted not to resign the band.
 In October, 2005, Deep Purple released their next album, "Rapture of the Deep" on the Edel label in the UK and Eagle Records in America.
 That effort peaked on Billboard's Top Independent Albums chart at #43 and made the Top 20 in several European markets.

 In February 2007, Ian Gillan pleaded with fans not to buy "Come Hell or High Water", a live album released by Sony BMG.
 It was a recording of their 1993 appearance at the NEC in Birmingham.
 Gillan told the press, "It was one of the lowest points of my life, all of our lives, actually".
 Although rumors circulated about another album in 2010, concerns over potential sales have kept that from happening.
 In early 2011, David Coverdale and Glenn Hughes told TV's VH1 that they would be interested in reuniting with Deep Purple for the right opportunity, such as a benefit concert.
+By 2015, Hughes was touring the world with a band called Kings Of Chess, that included Robin Zander from Cheap Trick and Billy Gibbons of ZZ Top.

 Fans were sadened on July 16th, 2012 when keyboardist Jon Lord passed away after a long battle with pancreatic cancer.
 He was 71.

 In June, 2013, Deep Purple issued their first studio album in eight years, "Now What".
 When asked about releasing new material so late in their career, Ian Gillan responded, "Classic rock is never a label that we've given ourselves, it's one of the many labels that's been imposed on us."
+2015 saw the band doing a Summer tour of the U.S. and Canada before starting a string of shows in Europe.

 Time and time again Deep Purple are cited as the band that crafted Heavy Rock to a fine art.
 Along with Led Zeppelin and Black Sabbath, they remain the genre's undisputed leaders.